Ruthin Craft Centre

-Ruthin Craft Centre (Canolfan Grefft Rhuthun) is a craft centre in the historic, market town of Ruthin (/ˈrɪθɪn/ rith-in; pronounced Rith-een) north Wales.
+Ruthin Craft Centre (Canolfan Grefft Rhuthun) is a craft centre in the town of Ruthin, north Wales.

 Ruthin Craft Centre shows the best in national and international contemporary applied arts.

 The original Craft Centre was demolished early in 2007, and a new Craft Centre opened in July 2008 in a £4.3 million scheme which contains six craft workshops, larger galleries and an expanded craft retail gallery, two residency studios, an education space and a tourist information centre, as well as a restaurant.